forta-network/docs/docs/deploying-app.md

 After deploying, you can [view bot logs](maintaining.md#viewing-bot-logs) using the Forta API.

+## Documentation

+Documentation for your bot is **required** in order to deploy.
+It should let others know what conditions your bot is detecting and what sort of alerts it will fire.
+Documentation will always be in the README.md file in your project folder (we have provided example documentation to help you get started).
+Please update the README.md for your specific bot.

+You will also find the [Forta Detection Bot License](https://github.com/forta-network/forta-bot-sdk/blob/master/starter-project/LICENSE.md){:target="_blank"} included in your project LICENSE.md file (and copied over in your Dockerfile).
+This is **required** for every detection bot deployed to the network.

 ## Pushing your bot image

 Before you head over to Forta App, you will need one piece of information: your bot's image reference.
 You can get the image reference by running the following command (**make sure your Docker is running before proceeding**):